equal1/colibri/README.md

 The point of this section is to provide some guidelines for the development of the repository.
 These are not strict rules and you can deviate from them if you have a good reason to do so.
 The goal is to try to set some rules that will make the development process easier for everyone.

 #### Code style
-The point of a coding style is to make the code more readable and easier to understand.That's where linting tools come into the picture, they help us enforce a said coding style.
+The point of a coding style is to make the code more readable and easier to understand.
+That's where linting tools come into the picture, they help us enforce a said coding style.
 Please apply a linting tool before committing python code.
 Right now we use **pylint** and **Black** but we might transition to **Ruff** later on.

 #### Git workflow